DarrylHewitt/Project_1/README.md

 ## Purpose of the Project
 Examine how different crimes vary throughout the year and determine seasonal patterns in crime types.
 Focus will be on time-series analysis, seasonal decomposition and data visualisation.
 The data we have from https://data.police.uk/ is of street crimes hence we are looking only at those crimes.

+### Research Question 1 : What are the street crime types that occur in Birmingham?
+Where are the local police stations situated?

+Using Police data we were able to extract the different types of street crimes as well as the crime counts that occur in Birmigham.
+Below is a

-### Reseach Question 1 : What is the correlation between crime count and the Index of Mutiple Deprevation (IMD) score?
+### Reseach Question 2 :What is the correlation between crime count and the Index of Multiple Deprivation (IMD) score?
 How does the type of crime relate to the IMD score?
 Hypothesis: There is a significant correlation between crime count and the Index of Multiple Deprivation (IMD) score in Birmingham.

 ![Alt text](image-2.png)